 Leiden University Career Zone

-Do you recognise your own choice style?
+Do you recognise your own 'default' style for taking decisions?

 I choose sensibly and logically